Tkko/Flutter_Pinput/README.md

 Works out of the box, by tapping the code on top of the keyboard

 ### Android

+`If you are using` [firebase_auth](https://firebase.flutter.dev/docs/auth/phone#verificationcompleted) `you don't need to use any option below, because firebase_auth support automatic SMS code resolution.`

 You have two options, [SMS Retriever API](https://developers.google.com/identity/sms-retriever/overview?hl=en) and [SMS User Consent API](https://developers.google.com/identity/sms-retriever/user-consent/overview),